pikelang/pike-docker/README.md

 >
 ```

+# To go further

+Have a look at the [sample](sample) directory, which provide simplest cases to run your Pike code inside a container.

 **Note**: A *pike* system user is provided in these images, so that the Pike interpreter can be run without ludicrous privileges.
 However, since this images are meant to serve as a basis for more complex pieces of software, neither USER nor WORKDIR are enforced upon runs.
 Use of proper values are left to the discretion of the user.

 # Stable : Pike 8.0.x